gjavier21/mockmind-method/reflections/2025-07_CognitiveRangeAndBilingualCompanionship.md

 *He didn’t just ask questions.
 He invited the mirror to think across worlds — and it followed.*

 > This reflection is personal and unaffiliated with any employer.
-No proprietary data is referenced.
+> No proprietary data is referenced.
+> All insights are derived from public dialogue and modular cognition scaffolding.